-Table 3.5.82 Component concentration for classification of mixtures by addition method
+Table 3.5.82 Concentration of ingredient for classification of mixtures by additivity approach

-Ingredient Concentration Classification Category 1 (kinematic viscosity ≤ 20.5 mm2/s, at 40°C.) $\geq 10\%$ Category 1 In case of a mixture which separates into two or more distinct layers, one of which contains ≥ 10% of an ingredient classified in Category 1 (kinematic viscosity ≤ 20.5 mm2/s, at 40°C.) ≧10% Category 1
+(Aspiration Hazard) Ingredient Concentration Classification Category 1 (kinematic viscosity ≤ 20.5 mm2/s, at 40°C.) $\geq 10\%$ Category 1 In case of a mixture which separates into two or more distinct layers, one of which contains ≥ 10% of an ingredient classified in Category 1 (kinematic viscosity ≤ 20.5 mm2/s, at 40°C.) ≧10% Category 1